 It is critical to comment on the reasons why we perceive the indications provided so far in the BCI literature regarding subject learning to be insufficient.
 To begin with, subject learning in online MI BCI is most often hypothesized to occur “by default” in analogy to neurofeedback training [1,46,54,55].
 However, this extrapolation is by no means straightforward, as neurofeedback typically exerts lesser demands, requiring control over predefined brain signals by direct observation [56], while SMR BCIs are complex pattern recognition systems feeding back transformations of multivariate brain activity [46].
 In fact, as mentioned previously and further developed below, evidence of subject learning in BCI is scarce.
 It is important to note that we wish not to challenge the theory that BCI and neurofeedback learning share the same underlying plasticity mechanisms [46], but, on the contrary, substantiate it by providing solid experimental evidence.

-Another similar overstated extrapolation regards evidences from invasive and semi-invasive BCI, where learning and co-adaptation have been well documented [19,23,24,57–59].
+Another similar overstated extrapolation regards evidence from invasive and semi-invasive BCI, where learning and co-adaptation have been well documented [19,23,24,57–59].
 Again, given the significant differences in terms of Signal-to-Noise Ratio (SNR) and other basic characteristics of (semi-)invasive and non-invasive signals, these studies cannot be said to certainly generalize to non-invasive MI BCI.

 Interestingly, human subjects have reported reaching a state of proficiency through learning where BCI control becomes “automatic” as they no longer need to engage explicitly on MI [23,40–42,50,60,61].
 This was also reported by our pilot P2 [44].
-However, such claims are rather qualitative to qualify as hard evidence for the existence of subject learning.
+However, such claims are rather qualitative and do not constitute hard evidence for the existence of subject learning.
 We argue that this effect must still be accompanied by increasing and consolidated separability of the brain patterns in order to drive BCI performance upwards.

 It is mainly the lack of quantitative evidence of subject learning in EEG SMR BCI that is problematic.
 Firstly, works where users acquired BCI control (able-bodied [3,25] and end-users [40,41,51,62,63]) do not report any learning metric over time.
 Secondly, other training studies claim learnability in BCIs only on the grounds of improved online classification accuracy [9,27,30,31,33,35,51] or application performances [36,37].
 However, accuracy and application-specific performance metrics do not imply improvements of brain signal modulation.
 Better performance could be due to decoder recalibration [29], re-parameterizations of the BCI, and the application and adoption of better mental strategies [9,64,65], among other factors.
 Hence, we consider that deriving some index of neuroimaging-based separability at the feature level in order to quantify the subject’s BCI aptitude (and its evolution over time) is a “sine qua non” prerequisite for corroborating the existence of subject learning [46].